AdguardTeam/KnowledgeBase/docs/adguard-for-windows/overview.md

 ### Network

 The penultimate module is dedicated to network filtering, and here you will find additional network-related options.
 Two of them are enabled by default: *Enable traffic filtering* and *Filter HTTPS protocol*.
 These are important extra precautions to better filter your web space.
 Most websites are now using HTTPS, and the same applies to advertising.
-From many sites, like youtube.com, facebook.com and twitter.com, it is impossible to remove ads without HTTPS-filtering.
+From many sites, like youtube.com, facebook.com and twitter.com, it is impossible to remove ads without HTTPS filtering.
 So keep the *Filter HTTPS protocol* feature enabled unless you have a strong reason not to.

 [Network Settings]()